feitosa-daniel/feitosa-daniel.github.io/_pages/cv.md

 Work experience
 ------
+* Nov.
+2021 – preset: Assistant Professor at the Faculty of Science and Engineering - University of Groningen
 * Mar.
-2019 – present: Assistant Professor at Campus Fryslân - University of Groningen
+2019 – Sep.
+2021: Assistant Professor at Campus Fryslân - University of Groningen
 * Mar.
-2019 – present: Guest Researcher at the Faculty of Science and Engineering - University of Groningen
+2019 – Sep.
+2021: Guest Researcher at the Faculty of Science and Engineering - University of Groningen
 * Jun.
 2018 – Feb.
 2019: Lecturer at Campus Fryslân - University of Groningen
 * Dec.
 2017 – Feb.
 2019: Researcher and Chief Data Scientist at Data Research Centre - University of Groningen
 * May 2017 – Dec.
 2017: Researcher at the Faculty of Science and Engineering - University of Groningen